AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Abstract

 \section{Abstract}

-In this paper, we propose a new approach, hereafter referred as AdaInject, for the gradient descent optimizers by injecting the curvature information with adaptive momentum.
-Specifically, the curvature information is used as a weight to inject the second order moment in the update rule.
-The curvature information is captured through the short-term parameter history.
-The AdaInject approach boosts the parameter update by exploiting the curvature information.
-The proposed approach is generic in nature and can be integrated with any existing adaptive momentum stochastic gradient descent optimizers.
-The effectiveness of the AdaInject optimizer is tested using a theoretical analysis as well as through toy examples.
+The convolutional neural networks (CNNs) are generally trained using stochastic gradient descent (SGD) based optimization techniques.
+The existing SGD optimizers generally suffer with the overshooting of the minimum and oscillation near minimum.
+In this paper, we propose a new approach, hereafter referred as AdaInject, for the gradient descent optimizers by injecting the second order moment into the first order moment.
+Specifically, the short-term change in parameter is used as a weight to inject the second order moment in the update rule.
+The AdaInject optimizer controls the parameter update, avoids the overshooting of the minimum and reduces the oscillation near minimum.
+The proposed approach is generic in nature and can be integrated with any existing SGD optimizer.
+The effectiveness of the AdaInject optimizer is explained intuitively as well as through some toy examples.
 We also show the convergence property of the proposed injection based optimizer.
-Further, we depict the efficacy of the AdaInject approach through extensive experiments in conjunction with the state-of-the-art optimizers, i.e., AdamInject, diffGradInject, RadamInject, and AdaBeliefInject on four benchmark datasets.
+Further, we depict the efficacy of the AdaInject approach through extensive experiments in conjunction with the state-of-the-art optimizers, namely AdamInject, diffGradInject, RadamInject, and AdaBeliefInject on four benchmark datasets.
 Different CNN models are used in the experiments.
 A highest improvement in the top-1 classification error rate of $16.54\%$ is observed using diffGradInject optimizer with ResNeXt29 model over the CIFAR10 dataset.
 Overall, we observe very promising performance improvement of existing optimizers with the proposed AdaInject approach.
+The code is available at: \url{https://github.com/shivram1987/AdaInject}.